kayedm/kayedm/README.md

 Hi, I'm Kayed,

+This is my GitHub where I keep my current projects.
-I hope you find something here that interests you
+I hope you find something that interests you.